 You don’t want your dog to be forced to endure constantly itchy paws – it’ll greatly reduce his quality of life, and it may even lead to depression or further health problems.

 Additionally, it is always important to contact your vet if your dog’s paws begin to bleed, they exude any type of discharge, or they begin losing hair.
 These types of symptoms can indicate that the problem has become serious, and it may even have become infected.

-Fortunately, your vet will likely be able to put an end to your dog’s itchy paws and incessant paw-licking.
+Fortunately, your vet will likely be able to put an end to your dog’s itchy paws and incessant paw-licking or chewing.